toeb/CTestTestAdapter/README.md

 # CTestTestAdapter

-A Test Adapter to run kitware's CTest from the Visual Studio (2013) TestExplorer
+A Test Adapter to run [kitware's CMake/CTest](http://cmake.org/) from the Visual Studio (2013) TestExplorer

 ## Features